ApploverSoftware/android_architecture/README.md

 Interactors are used to work with database and online sources

 Usable tools:
-- http://pojo.sodhanalibrary.com/ - creating pojo from json body
+- http://pojo.sodhanalibrary.com/ - creating pojo from json body - not needed if we got right plugin for that
-- https://www.hurl.it/ - making calls using curl without curling on the computer!
+- https://www.hurl.it/ - making http calls, easy and clean
 - http://nsdateformatter.com/ - date formatter
 - https://convertcase.net/ - String formatter